-I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s.
+I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s.
 If it's got a good guitar riff and attitude, I'm in.

 Zip City, 2017 (Unofficial Release)

 The show premiered on MTV just over a month later, in mid-September (some sources say it first aired on Sept.
 18th, others the 20th) and it showcased the Bad Boys of Boston at the absolute top of their game, running through a set of classics in front of a small but appreciative studio audience.

 Steven Tyler is in fine voice throughout, and the rest of the band sound like they're having fun playing in this laid-back, non-amplified format.
-In a tip of the hat to the Doors' legendary Ed Sullivan Show performance in the same theater, a cover of "Love Me Two Times" (which was also part of the regular Pump tour set list at the time) is an early highlight.
+In a tip of the hat to the Doors' legendary 1967 Ed Sullivan Show performance in the same theater, a cover of "Love Me Two Times" (which was also part of the regular Pump tour set list at the time) is an early highlight.

-By the time they hit "Dream On," Aerosmith are totally in the groove and the audience is having a blast.
+By the time they hit "Dream On," Aerosmith is totally in the groove and the audience is having a blast.
 "Milk Cow Blues," "Toys in the Attic," and "Walkin' The Dog" follow, but the peak of the set is their rendition of the Yardbirds' "Train Kept A Rollin'," which has been a live-set staple since Aerosmith's formation.
-They actually run through "Train" twice, once at normal speed and once in a "slow version" (I'm not sure which one made it into the final MTV airing) before closing with the down n' dirty "Last Child."
+They actually run through "Train" twice, once at normal speed and once in a "slow version" (I believe the "slow" one made it into the final MTV airing) before closing with the down 'n' dirty, "Last Child."

 If I were in the studio audience during the taping this wouldn't be a distraction, of course, but on a CD it interrupts the flow of the set.
-(I also feel a bit sorry for the audience member who yells out in vain for the band to play "Kings & Queens" over and over again, by the way...)
-On an official CD release, interludes like those would likely have been edited out to tighten things up, but on a bootleg, such quirks are part of the deal.
+(I did feel kinda sorry for the audience member who yells out in vain for the band to play "Kings & Queens" over and over again...)
+On an official CD release, interludes like those would have been edited out to tighten things up, but on a bootleg, such quirks are part of the deal.

 Every time I listen to this killer performance, I scratch my head and wonder, "Why the hell did this never get a legitimate release?"
 Think of all the other artists who struck gold or platinum by releasing their Unplugged sets on CD.
 Eric Clapton's was the biggest success of his long career, and MTV Unplugged discs by acts such as 10,000 Maniacs, Mariah Carey, Tony Bennett, and Nirvana (to name just a few) sold like hot cakes too.
 If Aerosmith had put this one out, it likely would've been another multi-platinum smash for them!

-Whatever the reason may be, I'm glad I finally was able to add this legendary set to my Aerosmith collection after so many years.
+Whatever the reason may be, I'm glad I finally was able to add this legendary set to my collection after so many years.

 © 2021 Keith Abt